The Amsterdam Network for the Study of Violent Interactions

 Our team considers different forms of violence, such as street violence, gender based violence, gang violence, arranged fights, lynching, and robberies as well as de-escalatory action in urban public spaces.

 Researchers affiliated with ACIV take an interdisciplinary perspective on violence drawing on sociology, criminology, anthropology, psychology, behavioral biology, neuro science, computer science, and law with a focus on what shapes the interactional dynamics where violence takes place.

 The European Research Council (Consolidator grant awarded to Don Weenink).

 The Netherlands Organization of Scientific Research (Vidi grant awarded to Marie Rosenkrantz Lindegaard).

 The Danish Independent Research Council (Leadership grant awarded to Marie Rosenkrantz Lindegaard).

 The Netherlands Organization for Health Research and Development (Covid-19 grant awarded to Marie Rosenkrantz Lindegaard).

-We are based at the Department of Sociology, University of Amsterdam and the Netherlands Institute for the Study of Crime and Law Enforcement.
-Have a look at the projects we are involved in, our publications, and who we are.
-For more info, please contact us via email.
+We are based at the Amsterdam Institute for Social Science Research, Department of Sociology, University of Amsterdam and the Netherlands Institute for the Study of Crime and Law Enforcement.
+We also collaborate closely with researchers from University of Copenhagen